top of page

 • Set your carb limit to 20g and it will determine your other macros to maintain to achieve the deficit you've set for your current height and weight.
 You'll want to re-calculate every 5-10 pounds lost.

-Limit your carbs - Hit your protein goal
+Limit your carbs - Hit your protein

 Fat

-is for satiating hunger, it's not a goal
+is not a goal

 STAY IN THE KNOW WITH OUR NEWSLETTER!